philnash/whatsapp-bot-capabilities/README.md

 Get your Twilio Account Sid and Auth Token from your [Twilio console](https://www.twilio.com/console) and enter them in `.env`.

-Get your weatherstack API Access Key from the [weatherstack dashboard](https://weatherstack.com/dashboard) and enter it in `.env`.
+Create a Foursquare application and get your Foursquare API client ID and secret from the [Foursquare developers portal](https://developer.foursquare.com/) and enter them in `.env`.

 ### Setup the Twilio Sandbox for WhatsApp